 Remove from the freezer a couple of hours before you need them and defrost at room temperature.

-They are ready to eat when defrosted like this but we love them served with our dinner refreshed in the oven for five minutes and served warm.
+They are ready to eat when defrosted like this but we love them refreshed in the oven for five minutes and then served warm with our dinner.

 Mini Bread Rolls & Loaves

 - a large baking tray or mini loaf tin

 - 500 g strong white bread flour